devfile/registry-support/tests/integration/README.md

 The integration tests can be built to either run in a Docker container, or locally on your machine.

+### Container Based
-To build the test docker image, run `./docker-build.sh`
+To build the test container image, run `./docker-build.sh`.

+To tag and push the test container image to a repository of your choice, run `./docker-push.sh <your-image-tag>`.
+By default the tag will be `localhost/devfile-registry-integration:latest`.

+### Local
-To build the test binary locally, run: `./build.sh`
+To build the test binary locally, run: `./build.sh`.

 ## Custom Tests